About the FICCIT

 Transition from Early Steps to the state education agency; and,

-Review of Annual Report on the status of early intervention services for infants and toddlers with disabilities and their families.
+Review the Early Steps Annual Report which includes the status on early intervention services for infants and toddlers with disabilities and their families.

 By-Laws, Policies, Reporting, and Meeting Minutes